daglem/reDIP-SID/README.md

 ## MOS 6581/8580 SID compatibility

-The board is mostly pin compatible with the venerable MOS 6581/8580 SID sound chip.
+The board is fully pin compatible with the venerable MOS 6581/8580 SID sound chip.

-For anyone wanting to experiment with a SID setup, while avoiding damaged sockets and release of magic smoke:

-* Make sure that JP1 is open
-* Remove pins 1 - 4 and 28 from a 28 pin stamped DIP socket, and use this as an adapter.
-Do not attempt to mount the board directly in a SID socket!
+The board features three additional address pins which may be connected to the Commodore 64, in order to make a second SID chip appear e.g. at address D420, D500, or DE00.

+There is also an additional EXT IN audio input pin for a second SID chip, and separate stereo line output pins which may be connected directly to audio equipment.
+Either the SID GND pin or GND on the programming header may be used as audio ground.

-## Disclaimer
+## Thanks

-Please note that this is only my second board - rookie mistakes are probably made, and [feedback](https://github.com/daglem/reDIP-SID/discussions/2) is welcome.
-The board has not been manufactured yet, and is thus completely untested.
+Big thanks go to [Sylvain "tnt" Munaut](https://github.com/smunaut/), who has not only implemented support for the reDIP SID in his [Nitro Bootloader](https://github.com/no2fpga/no2bootloader/), but has also identified shortcomings, suggested feature improvements, and provided invaluable help to ensure that the board actually works.

+Thanks must also go to [Aidan Dodds](https://github.com/bit-hack) and [Paul Sajna](https://github.com/sajattack) for putting the first prototype through its paces working on Dodds' [icesid](https://github.com/bit-hack/icesid), with guidance from Munaut.

 ## Board Front
 ![Board Front](documentation/reDIP-SID-board-front.png)